FIRSTinMI/av-docs/docs/new-machine-setup/index.md

         - Create/Sign into a Teamviewer Account for the cart
         - Add the cart to the FiM TeamViewer account
         - Register a static password for the cart within the advanced settings

+10. TODO: More Documentation about Storage Spaces and the disk cloning setup